christopher-l-ahmed/population-burden-gap/README.md

 You can also cite the GitHub repository directly if you want to reference the code itself — the implementation, the workflow, the reproducibility.
 This is the canonical home of PBG and ΔPBG.

 * Christopher Ahmed.
 (2026). *Population Burden Gap (PBG) and ΔPBG metrics: Reproducible code and analysis*.
-GitHub repository. https://github.com/christopher-l-ahmed/populatoin-burden-gap
+[GitHub repository]. https://github.com/christopher-l-ahmed/population-burden-gap

 # The Easy Way to Use This GitHub Repository